Am0rphous/palm-tree/SECURITY.md

 # Security Policy

-this repo is protected by imperial Jedi forces.
+this repo is protected by Jedi Forces.

-following the law is smart.
+Following the law is smart.
-otherwise you may face consequences.
+Otherwise you may face consequences.

-so be smart.
+Sooo be smart.
-follow the law.
+Follow the law.
-don't abuse.
+Don't abuse.

-and above all...
-HAVE FUN!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+and most importantly to me...

+LEARN & HAVE FUN ❕❕❕❕❕❕❕

 thank you for reading (github said to make this).

  🌴 palm-tree for the community

-Using the force to fork are you?
-(Yota approved)

 ## Further reading